sbates-idrc/c2lc-coding-environment/README.md

 The Inclusive Coding Environment is a new educational coding tool designed for learners with disabilities.
 The Environment can be used with a mouse, touchscreen, or keyboard, and supports assistive technologies such as screen readers.
-It is a web application that works in the Chrome browser.
+It is a web application that works in a browser.

 ![inclusive coding environment UI](./inclusive-coding-env.png)